 I will illustrate the following methods of depreciation: straight-line, units-of-production, double-declining-balance, and sum-of-the-years'-digits.
 These methods can be used for financial reporting.
 (The depreciation methods for income tax purposes are not illustrated.)

-Let's assume that a plant asset has a cost of $100,000 with an estimated salvage value of $10,000.
-This makes the depreciable cost $90,000.
-The asset has a useful life of 5 years or the production of 100,000 parts.
-The asset is placed into service on January 1, 2019 and the company's accounting year is January 1 through December 31.
+Let's assume that a plant asset has a cost of $100,000 and will have an estimated salvage value of $10,000 at the end of its useful life.
+This means that the total amount of depreciation will be $90,000 (which is referred to as the depreciable cost).
+The asset is expected to be useful for 5 years or the production of 100,000 units of output.
+The asset is placed into service on January 1, 2019, and the company's accounting year is January 1 through December 31.

-Straight-line: Depreciable cost of $90,000 divided by 5 years = $18,000 of depreciation each year for 5 years.
-Download our Straight-line Form and Template.
+Depreciable cost of $90,000 divided by 5 years = $18,000 of depreciation each year for 5 years.
+Download our Straight-line Method Form and Template.

 Depreciable cost of $90,000 divided by 100,000 units = $0.90 per unit.
 In 2019, the company produces 12,000 units X $0.90 = $10,800 of depreciation.
 In 2020, the company produces 30,000 units X $0.90 = $27,000 of depreciation.
 Continue until the accumulated depreciation reaches $90,000.
 Download our Units-of-Activity (Production) Method Form and Template.